 Building the shrine on piers in the harbor allowed commoners to approach through the gates and worship close to the sacred island without actually setting foot on it.
 At high tide, water rises almost to the shrine's deck and it appears to float on the water.
 When the tide is out, it looks more like it's about to drop into the mud.
 For the best experience and photos, be sure to check when high tide occurs so you can arrive during high tide.

-Marine Plaza Miyajima - Aquarium
+Miyajima Public Aquarium

 Accommodation and Food